pointrix-project/msplat/README.md

 ![dptr](media/dptr_w.png#gh-light-mode-only)
 ![dptr](media/dptr_b.png#gh-dark-mode-only)

-The logo of [DPTR](https://www.bing.com/images/create/a-minimalist-logo-with-a-solid-white-background-th/1-65dc22883b234064b70d857744a00e96?id=Jl8gopEgQ7udGtZyYZjIIg%3d%3d&view=detailv2&idpp=genimg&idpclose=1&thId=OIG3.iiX1JtCk02kNJ_Zn5ORG&FORM=SYDBIC) is desisned by [Microsoft Designer](https://designer.microsoft.com/).
-The front is Potra Font, designed by Alejo Bergmann.
+The logo of [DPTR](https://www.bing.com/images/create/a-minimalist-logo-with-a-solid-white-background-th/1-65dc22883b234064b70d857744a00e96?id=Jl8gopEgQ7udGtZyYZjIIg%3d%3d&view=detailv2&idpp=genimg&idpclose=1&thId=OIG3.iiX1JtCk02kNJ_Zn5ORG&FORM=SYDBIC) is desisned by [Microsoft Designer](https://designer.microsoft.com/) with a prompt: *A minimalist logo with a solid white background throughout, an irregular splash graphic in the middle, the splash graphic in gradient colours, and white dots and lines in the splash graphic to form the circuit board.* The front is Potra Font, designed by Alejo Bergmann.

 ## How to install
 1. Install from source